-->

 Franklin Street Management Efficiency

-As of 04/28/2024, Return On Tangible Assets is likely to grow to -0.04.
-In addition to that, Return On Capital Employed is likely to drop to 0.
-At this time, Franklin Street's Liabilities And Stockholders Equity is relatively stable compared to the past year.
-As of 04/28/2024, Total Current Liabilities is likely to grow to about 66.6 M, while Non Current Liabilities Other is likely to drop slightly above 5.3 M. Franklin Street's management efficiency ratios could be used to measure how well Franklin Street manages its routine affairs as well as how well it operates its assets and liabilities.
+As of 08/04/2025, Return On Tangible Assets is likely to grow to -0.05.
+In addition to that, Return On Capital Employed is likely to grow to -0.0066.
+As of 08/04/2025, Liabilities And Stockholders Equity is likely to grow to about 1.3 B, while Total Current Liabilities is likely to drop slightly above 32.4 M. Franklin Street's management efficiency ratios could be used to measure how well Franklin Street manages its routine affairs as well as how well it operates its assets and liabilities.

-The company has 404.8 M in debt with debt to equity (D/E) ratio of 0.56, which is OK given its current industry classification.
+Franklin Street Properties has 247.63 M in debt with debt to equity (D/E) ratio of 0.56, which is OK given its current industry classification.
 Franklin Street Prop has a current ratio of 1.32, which is typical for the industry and considered as normal.
-Debt can assist Franklin Street until it has trouble settling it off, either with new capital or with free cash flow.
-So, Franklin Street's shareholders could walk away with nothing if the company can't fulfill its legal obligations to repay debt.
-However, a more frequent occurrence is when companies like Franklin Street Prop sell additional shares at bargain prices, diluting existing shareholders.
-Debt, in this case, can be an excellent and much better tool for Franklin to invest in growth at high rates of return.
-When we think about Franklin Street's use of debt, we should always consider it together with cash and equity.
+Note however, debt could still be an excellent tool for Franklin to invest in growth at high rates of return.

 Similar Executives